Dirty Keto Explained: What It Is, Risks & When It Might Work

 Here are the times it's okay to do dirty keto:

-• Travel: You’re starving at the airport and there are few healthy options available.
+- Travel: You’re starving at the airport and there are few healthy options available.

-• Eating Out: Your best friend’s birthday party is at a restaurant with a limited menu and you have to get creative.
+- Eating Out: Your best friend’s birthday party is at a restaurant with a limited menu, and you have to get creative.

-• Family Get-Togethers: You’re at a family dinner where your mom made a dirty keto dish for you.
+- Family Get-Togethers: You’re at a family dinner where your mom made a dirty keto dish for you.

-It's not always possible to be in control of your food options, so when you find yourself in these challenges times, eat the dirty keto meal, and then get back to a cleaner keto approach at the next meal so you can nourish your body and feel your best!
+It's not always possible to be in control of your food options, so when you find yourself in these challenging times, eat the dirty keto meal, and then get back to a cleaner keto approach at the next meal so you can nourish your body and feel your best!

 UP NEXT: Keto Diet Side Effects: Separating the Keto Facts from Fiction